The Executive Who Couldn't Stop Working Late

 The Architecture of Internal Conflict

-Through my work with thousands of leaders, I've discovered that internal conflicts follow a predictable pattern:
+Through my work with hundreds of leaders and their teams, I've discovered that internal conflicts follow a predictable pattern:

 - Both desires are legitimate: Each serves a real need, protects something valuable, or honours a deep commitment.